 Arizona Second Half Tactical Adjustments

 Anthony Dell’Orso emerged as the primary trigger for the Arizona comeback.
 The senior guard delivered a performance reminiscent of his heroics in a road win over Houston earlier this season.
 Dell’Orso finished with 26 points on ten-of-fourteen shooting, providing the scoring punch needed to offset Momcilovic.
 He was particularly lethal from beyond the arc, where he went six-of-nine.
 His ability to hit shots over the outstretched arms of Iowa State defenders forced the Cyclones to abandon their aggressive trapping schemes.
+But the turnaround required not merely scoring.
+Arizona tightened its defensive rotation, finally finding a way to limit the open looks Momcilovic enjoyed in the first half.
+The Wildcats took their first lead of the game with 6:01 remaining on the clock.
+By the four-minute mark, the margin had grown to five points, the largest lead Arizona held all night.
+Yet the Cyclones refused to capitulate.
+They used a full-court press that forced Arizona into two critical turnovers in the final three minutes.
+These mistakes allowed Iowa State to hang within striking distance, setting up the frantic exchange of baskets in the closing minute of play.

 Jaden Bradley and the Final Possession

 Bradley proved his worth long before the final buzzer sounded.
-He scored two massive baskets in the final sixty seconds, demonstrating a poise that belies the pressure of a conference semifinal.
+He scored two large baskets in the final sixty seconds, demonstrating a poise that belies the pressure of a conference semifinal.
 His first jumper with forty-five seconds left put Arizona up by three, a lead that seemed safe until Lipsey hit his desperation shot.
 Bradley did not panic when the game was tied at 80-80.
 He took the inbound pass and scanned the court with the deliberate focus of a veteran floor general.

 "JADEN BRADLEY.
 GAME WINNER.
 CATS TO THE 'SHIP."

 The shot itself was a masterpiece of body control and timing.
 Bradley worked the clock down to under five seconds before initiating his move toward the hoop.
-He navigated a maze of defenders, found his spot, and elevated into a fadeaway that accounted for the defensive length of the Iowa State frontline.
+He threaded through a maze of defenders, found his spot, and elevated into a fadeaway that accounted for the defensive length of the Iowa State frontline.
 This statistical anomaly defined the evening, as Bradley had been a secondary scoring option for much of the game until the lights were brightest.

 The ball hung in the air for what felt like an eternity before dropping through the net.
 Arizona fans erupted in a sea of red and navy as the bench cleared to mob Bradley at midcourt.
 The officials conducted a brief review to ensure the ball left his hand before the clock expired, but the replay confirmed the field goal was good.